leonhartX/gas-github/README.md

 The differences are:

-- `Pull` will fetch code form the bind Repository/Branch, and **OVERWRITE** to current GAS Project.
+- `Pull` will fetch code from the bind Repository/Branch, and **OVERWRITE** to current GAS Project.
 There is no merge operation.
+- `Push` will make all your change like one commit, If your want to make your process clearly, please push everytime you want a commit.

 Other points:
 - A diff dialog will be shown before you confirm to `Push` or `Pull`.